ISR Aircraft - Definition, Function, and Technologies

 • Why are they doing it?

-ISR work really does boil down to answering these five questions.
+ISR aviation work really does boil down to answering these five questions.
 These five questions form the basis for every military operation.

 Types of ISR Aircraft

-There are dozens of different ISR aircraft models, but only two basic types exist: manned aircraft, and Unmanned Aerial Vehicles (UAVs)
+There are dozens of different ISR aircraft models, but only two basic types exist: manned aircraft, and Unmanned Aerial Vehicles (UAVs).

 Unmanned Aerial Vehicles (UAVs)